 René Karsenti, IFFIm Board Chair

-IFFIm has transformed Gavi’s financial landscape, nearly doubling Gavi’s funding for immunisation programmes.
+IFFIm has transformed Gavi’s financial landscape, nearly doubling Gavi’s funding for immunisation programmes in the initial years of IFFIm’s operations.

-IFFIm benefits from US$ 6.5 billion in donor contributions over 23 years from the governments of the United Kingdom, France, Italy, Norway, Australia, Spain, The Netherlands, Sweden and South Africa.
+IFFIm benefits from US$ 6.5 billion in donor contributions over 25 years from the governments of Australia, France, Italy, the Netherlands, Norway, South Africa, Spain, Sweden and the United Kingdom.

-These long-term pledges support the issuance of vaccine bonds, which have been issued in various markets - from London 2006 to Tokyo in 2010 – and proved remarkably popular with institutional and individual investors who want a market-based return and an ethical investment opportunity.
+These long-term pledges support the issuance of vaccine bonds and sukuks, which have been issued in various markets and various currencies, and proved remarkably popular with institutional and individual investors who want a market-based return and an ethical investment opportunity.